roelmagdaleno/wp-countup-js/readme.txt

 [countup start="your-value" end="your-value" decimals="your-value" duration="your-value"]

+** VERSION 2.0 **

+Also you can add the options from CountUP.js Options Page inside of the shortcode, like this:

+[countup easing="true" groupig="false" separator="," decimal="." prefix="this_prefix" suffix="this_suffix"]

+If you don't use these options inside of the shortcode, the default values will be pull from CountUp.js Options Page.

+** END VERSION 2.0 **

+** VERSION 2.1 **

+All counters started their animation before to reach the target counter.
+Now, when you scrolled to the target counter, the counter will start their animation.

+** END VERSION 2.1 **

-The shortcode accepts four arguments, as you can see previously:
+The shortcode accepts those arguments, as you can see previously:

 [countup
   start="your-value" //This use a number to begin the counter.